 Common Types

-This plugin exposes some basic DataTypes
+This plugin exposes some basic DataTypes, validations, and formats into Player content.

 It also serves as a good reference to adding your own custom types into Player.